jonchuaenzhe/pcb-design-repo/README.md

 ## EAGLE

-For the EAGLE Projects, the Schematics and Layouts can be viewed directly within each project folder as a PDF file.
+For the EAGLE Projects, the Schematics and Layouts can be viewed directly in each project folder as a PDF file.